jpsaha/typst-site/README.md

 # Figures

-Figures are stored separately from the lecture source:
+Figures are stored separately from lecture source:

 ```text
 figures/